alxjq/boykisser_luanti_mod/README.md

 files:
-boykisser.lua is commands and character. init.lua is create new json files in world for chatting with ai
+boykisser.lua is commands and character. init.lua is create new json files in world folder and catch messages begin with @.

 needs:
 -python